nttuyenx/sparkify-cloud-dwh/README.md

-# Sparkify Data Pipelines with Airflow
+# Sparkify Cloud Data Warehouse with Airflow

 A music streaming company, Sparkify, has decided that it is time to introduce more automation and monitoring to their data warehouse ETL pipelines with Apache Airflow.
 Their data resides in Amazon S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app and needs to be processed in Sparkify's data warehouse in Amazon Redshift.